Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 If you are using a 2.x Hadoop cluster, you should not need the properties above in your `core-site.xml` file.
 However, in some cases you may encounter the error:
 `java.io.IOException: No FileSystem for scheme: tachyon`.
-For instance, this may happen when Yarn (as opposed to Hadoop) tries to access Tachyon files.
+For instance, this may happen when Yarn (as opposed to Hadoop) tries to access Alluxio files.
 If this error is encountered, add these properties to your `core-site.xml` file, and restart Yarn.

 ```xml